MX23RW : Tuesday, December 3 13:20:47| >> :600:530038:530038:

 How many times have England won the European Championship?

 Have England ever won the Euros before?
-Sports Mole take a look at the Three Lions' record at the tournament and how far they have gone in previous years.
+Sports Mole takes a look at the Three Lions' record at the tournament and how far they have gone in previous years.

-Euro 2024 will represent the 11th time that England have competed at the European Championship since the tournament was first held in France back in 1960.
+Euro 2024 represented the 11th time that England have competed at the European Championship since the tournament was first held in France back in 1960.

-The Three Lions are regarded as one of the favourites to come out on top this summer, but have they ever won the Euros before?
+The Three Lions have had plenty of highs and several lows on the continental stage over the years, but have they ever won the Euros before?

-Here, Sports Mole take a look at England's record at the Euros and how far they have gone in previous tournaments.
+Here, Sports Mole take a look at England's record at the European Championship and how far they have gone in previous tournaments.

 Euro 1968 - Third place